GeorgeD88/G-Vault/README.md

 ##### Emphasis Key
 **List titles are bolded to improve readability**:
 * Unemphasized fields are just regular fields that don't have any requirements.
-* _Italicized fields mean that at least one of the italicized fields in the list is required to be provided._
+* _Italicized fields mean that at least one of the italicized fields is required to be provided._
 * **_Bolded and Italicized fields mean that it is absolutely necessary for this field to be provided._**

 ### Accounts